abchatra/abchatra.github.io/about.md

 ---
 layout: page
-title: About
+title: Hello
 permalink: /about/
 ---

-I am dev in Chakra team which builds super fast Javascript compiler for Edge and node.js.
+I am developer in Chakra team.
+I am super interested in learning everything and anything to do with javascript, compilers and dynamic languages.

 ### Contact me